-Sanskrit has to be spoken – Sadananda Das
+Sanskrit has to be spoken – Dr. Sadananda Das

-dhyāna: How many of this summer classes have you already done?
+dhyāna: How many of these summer schools have you already taught?

 dhyāna: That’s a lot.
 Today you are well known as an excellent speaker and an experienced teacher in Spoken Sanskrit, so maybe you can tell me, what makes the difference.
 Why should somebody, who studies Indian philosophy and Sanskrit, learn to speak this ancient language?